Advertiser Disclosure

 • Automatic updates

-Toast offers a variety of hardware options, and you can purchase through its website or through third-party vendors.
-Terminal bundles generally run for around $1400, and bundles for its handheld tablet run for around $450.
+Toast offers a variety of hardware options, and you can purchase through its website or third-party vendors.
+Bundles are available, which can save you money over purchasing individual items.

 Payment Processing

-You must use Toast’s own payment processor, and the fee for the free plan is 2.99% +$0.15 per transaction.
-That fee comes down slightly if you sign up for their paid plans and pay for your hardware upfront.
+You must use Toast’s own payment processor, and the fee for the free plan is 2.49% + $0.15 per transaction.

 Contract Requirements/Warnings